xz-viewray/wpf-docs/wpf/Pdf-Viewer/How-To/Disable-toolbar-items.md

 	//Get the instance of the toolbar using its template name.
 	DocumentToolbar toolbar = pdfViewer.Template.FindName("PART_Toolbar", pdfViewer) as DocumentToolbar;

-	//Get the instance of the open file button using its template name.
+	//Get the instance of the search text button using its template name.
 	Button textSearchButton = (Button)toolbar.Template.FindName("PART_ButtonTextSearch", toolbar);

 	//Set the visibility of the button to collapsed.